khwang0/COMP2046-2526PA3/readme.md

 1. In AIPlayer.chooseCardToPlay, the algorithm of AI determines which card to play.
 It is possible that an AIPlayer will play a "-1" card of its own color if the algorithm decides so.
 This is acceptable for algorithm RandomAlgorithm.
 2. However, when you implement the anonymous/lambda algorithm, you need to make sure that the AIPlayer will not play a "-1" card of its own color unless there is no other choice.
 3. RainbowPlayCard and ArrowPlayCard are not related.
 That is, RainbowPlayCard does not extend ArrowPlayCard.
+4. (Updated 28/11/2025) In HumanPlayer toString, the requirement is removed.
+You don't need to modify it.
+The numbering of cards should start from 0 instead of 1.

 ---